abigailStev/energy_spectra/README.md

 A QDP style file for plotting the ccf deviations with unconnected points.

 ### spectra/ccfwmean.pco
-A QDP style file for plotting the mean+ccf (i.e. phase-resolved energy spectrum) with stepped lines.
+A QDP style file for plotting the mean+ccf (i.e. phase-resolved SED) with stepped lines.

 ### spectra/ccfwmean_points.pco
-A QDP style file for plotting the mean+ccf (i.e. phase-resolved energy spectrum) with unconnected points.
+A QDP style file for plotting the mean+ccf (i.e. phase-resolved SED) with unconnected points.

 ### sed_fitting.sh
 Simultaneously fits multiple energy spectra (SEDs) from different points in the